mreguant/phd-energy/menu1.md

 ## Practical exercise: Wind impacts in Spain
 We will start the practicum with a short tutorial on Julia.
-The exercise will be based on the paper by Petersen, Reguant, and Segura (2021).
+The exercise will be based on the paper by [Petersen, Reguant, and Segura (2024)](https://doi.org/10.1016/j.eneco.2023.107200).
 Reading the paper in advance is encouraged.

 * **Exercise file**: [julia_tutorial.ipynb](/materials/day1/julia_tutorial.ipynb) [day1.ipynb](/materials/day1/day1.ipynb)